My kids’ rooms had fallen into a state of chaos.

 Keeping communal spaces clean (not tidy) and working together as a family rank high for me.
 Communal space is different from personal space.

-My kids have learned to do their own laundry, prepare food, clean bathrooms, mop floors, dust, etc. These practical, useful skills make them more independent.
+My kids have learned to do their own laundry, prepare food, clean bathrooms, mop floors, dust, etc. These practical, valuable skills make them more independent.
 And I value independence.

 It’s important to create your own rules for your home.
 Either you’re bothered by the clutter, or you’re not.